 Parameter Description EVP4 CLOSE DELAY It determines the deceleration ramp on EVP4.
 The parameter sets the time needed to decrease the current from MAX EVP4 to MIN EVP4.
 EVP5 OPEN DELAY It determines the acceleration ramp on EVP5.
-The parameter sets the time needed increase the current from MIN EVP5 to the MAX EVP5.
-EVP5 CLOSE DELAY It determines the deceleration ramp on EVP5.
-The parameter sets the time needed decrease the current from MAX EVP5 to MIN EVP5.
-EVP6 OPEN DELAY It determines the acceleration ramp on EVP6.
-The parameter sets the time needed tincrease the current from MIN EVP6 to the MAX EVP6.
+The parameter sets the time needer increase the current from MIN EVP5 to the MAX EVP5.
+EVP5 CLOSE DELAY determines the deceleration ramp on EVP5.
+The parameter sets the time needed to ecrease the current from MAX EVP5 to MIN EVP5.
+EVP6 OPEN DELAY , It determines the acceleration ramp on EVP6.
+The parameter sets the time needed to increase the current from MIN EVP6 to the MAX EVP6.
 EVP6 CLOSE DELAY It determines the deceleration ramp on EVP6.
 The parameter sets the time needed to decrease the current from MAX EVP6 to MIN EVP6.
 EVP7 OPEN DELAY It determines the acceleration ramp on EVP7.
 The parameter sets the time needed to increase the current from MIN EVP7 to the MAX EVP7.
-EVP7 CLOSE DELAY It determines the deceleration ramp on EVP7.
-The parameter sets the time needed to decrease the current from MAX EVP7 to MIN EVP7.
+EVP7 CLOSE DELAY OSE DELAY It determines the deceleration ramp on EVP7.
+The parameter sets the time needed decrease the current from MAX EVP7 to MIN EVP7.
 EVP8 OPEN DELAY It determines the acceleration ramp on EVP8.
-The parameter sets the time needed to increase the current from MIN EVP8 to the MAX EVP8.
+The parameter sets the time new increase the current from MIN EVP8 to the MAX EVP8.
 EVP8 CLOSE DELAY It determines the deceleration ramp on EVP8.
 The parameter sets the time needed to decrease the current from MAX EVP8 to MIN EVP8.
 EVP9 OPEN DELAY It determines the acceleration ramp on EVP9.
 The parameter sets the time needed to increase the current from MIN EVP9 to the MAX EVP9.
 EVP9 CLOSE DELAY It determines the deceleration ramp on EVP9.
-The parameter sets the time needed to decrease the current from MAX EVP9 to MIN EVP9.
+The parameter sets the time decrease the current from MAX EVP9 to MIN EVP9.
 EV1 OPEN DELAY It determines the acceleration ramp on EV1.
-The parameter sets the time needed to increase the current from OFF to the PWM ON EV1.
+The parameter sets the time needed to in- crease the current from OFF to the PWM ON EV1.
 EV1 CLOSE DELAY It determines the deceleration ramp on EV1.
-The parameter sets the time needed to de- EV2 OPEN DELAY It determines the acceleration ramp on EV2.
+The parameter sets the time needed to de- crease the current from PWM ON EV1 to OFF.
+EV2 OPEN DELAY It determines the acceleration ramp on EV2.
 The parameter sets the time needed to increase the current from OFF to the PWM ON EV2.
 EV2 CLOSE DELAY It determines the deceleration ramp on EV2.
-The parameter sets the time needed to decrease the current from PWM ON EV2 to OFF.
+The parameter sets the time needed to de- crease the current from PWM ON EV2 to OFF.
 EV3 OPEN DELAY It determines the acceleration ramp on EV3.
 The parameter sets the time needed to increase the current from OFF to the PWM ON EV3.
 EV3 CLOSE DELAY It determines the deceleration ramp on EV3.
-The parameter sets the time needed to decrease the current from PWM ON EV3 to OFF.
+The parameter sets the time needed to de- crease the current from PWM ON EV3 to OFF.